Special offer

 In addition, UK law says that young workers are not allowed to operate heavy machinery, such as a forklift truck, unless being trained with the correct supervision from a member of staff qualified to do so.

-There are also special rules that tell you how much a young worker needs to rest, as made clear by the UK government.
+There are also rules that outline how much rest a young worker should receive, as made clear by the UK government.
 These are:

 • If their working day is longer than four and a half hours, they require a 30-minute break;